rbergee/R-Statistics/README.md

 ***Note**: Do not print or open large data sets (\>1000 rows).
 Consider specifying the number of rows instead.*

 ---
-The next workshop will be held Feburary 20, 2025 at 10AM ET available to those registered as a student, faculty or staff member of the University of Tennessee, Knoxville.
+This information is for the workshop being held March 6, 2025 at 10AM ET available to those registered as a student, faculty or staff member of the University of Tennessee, Knoxville.